jeffreysbrother/zero-to-hero-with-react/README.md

 React is the "V" in MVC.
 It can be connected with a state management library such as Redux.

+Benefits of using React (taken from multiple sources):

+* updating the React Virtual DOM is a more efficient way of making changes to the view of a web application.
+* unidirectional data binding
+* the use of components

 A React component:

 * a render function (the only function that is required in a React component)
-* within the render function, JSX (which is compiled by Babel into JS functions)
+* within the render function, optional JSX (which is compiled by Babel into JS functions)
 * has state

 Left of at about 43:07 [here](https://www.youtube.com/watch?v=kzcyGNsj858).